bernard-elhagin/dots/configs.md

 Importance: high

-*retries*
+#retries#
 ---------

 Setting a value greater than zero will cause the client to resend any record whose send fails with a potentially transient error.
 Note that this retry is no different than if the client resent the record upon receiving the error.
-Produce requests will be failed before the number of retries has been exhausted if the timeout configured by delivery.timeout.ms expires first before successful acknowledgement.
-Users should generally prefer to leave this config unset and instead use delivery.timeout.ms to control retry behavior.

-Enabling idempotence requires this config value to be greater than
-0. If conflicting configurations are set and idempotence is not explicitly enabled, idempotence is disabled.

-Allowing retries while setting enable.idempotence to false and max.in.flight.requests.per.connection to greater than 1 will potentially change the ordering of records because if two batches are sent to a single partition, and the first fails and is retried but the second succeeds, then the records in the second batch may appear first.
+Produce requests will be failed before the number of retries has been exhausted if the timeout configured by `delivery.timeout.ms` expires first before successful acknowledgement.
+Users should generally prefer to leave this config unset and instead use `delivery.timeout.ms` to control retry behavior.Enabling idempotence requires this config value to be greater than 0.
+If conflicting configurations are set and idempotence is not explicitly enabled, idempotence is disabled.Allowing retries while setting `enable.idempotence` to `false` and `max.in.flight.requests.per.connection` to greater than 1 will potentially change the ordering of records because if two batches are sent to a single partition, and the first fails and is retried but the second succeeds, then the records in the second batch may appear first.

 Type: int
 Default: 2147483647